PadamTMagar/Hajir-online-attendance/README.md

 # This is our attendance Project , named hajir  .
-# DEVELOPED BY PADAM ONLY AND PEMBA
+# DEVELOPED BY PADAM AND PEMBA